Privacy notice for Healthshare

 - Relevant information from other health professionals, relatives or those who care for you

 To ensure you receive the best possible care, your records are used to inform the care you receive.
 Information held about you may be used to help protect the health of the public.
-Information may be used within the service for clinical audit to monitor the quality of the service provided.
+Information may be used within the service for clinical audit to monitor the quality of the service provided and protection of Healthshare staff.

 Some of this information will be held centrally and used for statistical purposes.
 Where we do this, we take strict measures to ensure that individual patients cannot be identified.